Comparisons11 min read

 Fidelity

-Fidelity's been around since 1946.
+Fidelity's been operating since 1946.
 It manages over $14 trillion in assets.
-When people talk about a brokerage that's built for the long haul, this is what they mean — and I'd argue Fidelity is one of the most underappreciated brands in personal finance, possibly because it's not exactly sexy to look at.
+When you hear people talk about a brokerage built to last, this is what they're referring to — and honestly, Fidelity deserves more credit as a brand because it's not exactly flashy to look at.

 Key Features

-Fidelity Go is the robo-advisor offering — free for balances under $25,000, then 0.35% AUM annually.
-It's simple but well-built, using Fidelity Flex mutual funds with zero expense ratios underneath.
+Fidelity Go is their robo-advisor — free for accounts under $25,000, then 0.35% yearly on anything above.
+It's straightforward and solid, using Fidelity Flex mutual funds with zero expense ratios underneath.

-For active traders, Active Trader Pro is a desktop platform that competes directly with Thinkorswim (TD Ameritrade/Schwab).
-It's free with an active trading account.
-Multi-leg options, level 2 quotes, customizable charts — all of it available without paying extra.
-That's a genuinely good deal that doesn't get talked about enough.
+For active traders, Active Trader Pro is the desktop platform that goes toe-to-toe with Thinkorswim.
+And here's what caught me off guard: it's free if you're active trading.
+Multi-leg options, level 2 quotes, custom charts — all without extra fees.
+That's a genuinely good deal that doesn't get nearly enough attention.

-Fidelity's Cash Management Account works like a checking account with a debit card, ATM fee reimbursements, and FDIC coverage through program banks.
-It's solid, though it's not a full-service bank in the way SoFi tries to be.
+Fidelity's Cash Management Account functions like a checking account complete with a debit card, ATM fee reimbursements, and FDIC coverage through partner banks.
+It's solid enough, though it's not a full bank replacement the way SoFi tries to be.

 Where Fidelity Falls Short

-The mobile app, while highly rated, feels more complex than SoFi's for casual investors.
-Crypto exposure is limited — you can buy Bitcoin and Ethereum ETFs, but there's no direct crypto trading.
-And financial advisor access gets pricey at higher AUM levels, which feels a little backwards for the customers who arguably need that advice the most.
+The mobile app, while highly rated, can feel more overwhelming than SoFi's if you're just getting started.
+Crypto is limited — you can buy Bitcoin and Ethereum ETFs, but there's no direct trading.
+And financial advisor access gets pricey as your account size grows, which honestly feels backward for the people who might benefit most from personalized advice.

 Fidelity Pricing